 Voice: (703) 993-8730

 Fax: (703) 993-8899

-This site provides access to information about physical access on all Mason campuses and information technology accessibility of programs and services.
-Links to disability-related services and resources available to all employees, students or visitors are also available.
+The Accessibility @ Mason website provides access to information about physical access on all Mason campuses, and information technology accessibility of programs and services.
+Links to disability-related services and resources for all employees, students or visitors are also available.

 Patriot Lift provides transportation options for students, faculty and staff with mobility issues.
 Students must get approval from the Office of Disability Services or Student Health Services.
-Faculty and staff must receive approval from the Office of Compliance, Diversity and Ethics.
+Faculty and staff must receive approval from the Office for Diversity, Equity, and Inclusion.

 Accessible parking on campus is available to those with the appropriate parking permits, which must be prominently displayed at all times.
 State motor vehicle departments issue disabled permits, which must be used in conjunction with a Mason parking permit.
 Park in an appropriate disabled space and lot based on permit type.